Yanis Baltass: Arrest, trial and imprisonment

 Immediately following the shooting, the entire municipal police force was put on high alert, with arrangements to blockade the entire province as to prevent Baltass from fleeing.
 For the next two days, they scoured the forests around Lofiskos and Vertiskos to search for the fugitive, even using a thermal camera that traced the location of his mobile phone, even when it was turned off.
 This did not help them much, however, as Baltass knew the region well and was constantly on the move, allowing him to avoid getting caught.
 While on the run, the pair survived by drinking water from rivers and eating lettuce, and in order to prevent her from escaping, Baltass constantly held Kirkinezi's hand, even while she was asleep.
 On the third day, Baltass unexpectedly released his hostage and was subsequently apprehended hours later by police officers in Lofiskos.
-At the time of his arrest, Baltass supposedly cried in front of the officers because he found it difficult to leave the woman he loved, who he would be unable to see when he went behind bars.
+At the time of his arrest, Baltass supposedly cried in front of the officers because he found it difficult to leave the woman he loved, whom he would be unable to see when he went behind bars.

 A short time after being brought to the police station, he suddenly confessed to the previous murders, additionally implicating his brother and Savvelidis as accomplices.
 During his confessions, Baltass gave intricate details and showed no remorse for what he had done, resorting to making justifications for his actions.
 Suspecting that he might be responsible for further crimes, the Thessaloniki Municipal Police started re-investigating all cold cases and disappearances involving foreigners in the area.
 As a result, they proposed Baltass as a suspect in the disappearances of two Bulgarian women, a Russian woman and an unidentified woman, but did not charge him due to lack of evidence.
 While awaiting trial for the murders, Baltass was kept under very strict security measures, as prison staff feared that he would be maimed or outright killed if confronted by other inmates.